 Pass out lyrics and/or play the song, "Don’t Laugh at Me."
 Ask learners to identify the hurtful behaviors/actions expressed in the song.

 - Day One: Ask learners if they have ever felt "picked on" because of similar reasons.
 Have them do a reflective journal activity with the following topic: Describe a situation where you felt excluded or unwelcome.
 How has that event affected you?
 If all persons are "created equal," why is it that they are not actually treated the same in real life situations?
 Assure the learners that this writing is for their reflection only, they will not be expected to share the information and it will not be graded.

-- After the learners have had time to do the reflective writing, working in a whole group setting, write and define the following terms on the board.: the action of understanding, being aware of, being sensitive to and vicariously experiencing the feelings and thoughts of another.
+- After the learners have had time to do the reflective writing, working in a whole group setting, write and define the following terms on the board.

 - Write each term on a piece of poster paper and place around the room.
 Ask the learners to list examples of each term.
 Explain how these ideas improve the common good.